top of page

 Blending in oil painting is the process of smoothly mixing two or more colours or tones on the canvas or palette to create gradual transitions.
 This technique is crucial for:

 Oil paint’s slow drying time makes it ideal for blending.
-Unlike fast-drying mediums, oil paint stays workable for hours or even days, allowing artists to manipulate colors and tones with ease.
+Unlike fast-drying mediums, oil paint stays workable for hours or even days.
+This allows artists to manipulate colours and tones with ease.

 Basic Tools and Materials for Blending